 We are here because this land was occupied, and its traditional people were displaced by colonists and settlers.
-As settlers and/or guests, we recognize the strong and diverse Native communities in our region today, which include 70,000 members from Tribes both local and distant, and offer respect and gratitude for their stewardship of these lands since time immemorial.
+As settlers and/or guests, we recognize the strong and diverse Native communities in our region today, from Tribes both local and distant, and offer respect and gratitude for their stewardship of these lands throughout the generations.

 Please take the opportunity to support any or all of the following: